June 2022 Update:

-The New York and New Jersey Harbor and Tributaries coastal storm risk management feasibility study was not included in the Corps fiscal year 2020 or 2021 work plans for federal funding, so work on the study was substantially curtailed during those years with public meetings and engagements being postponed, along with delaying all upcoming milestones and reports.
-The Notice of Intent (NOI) issued for the Tier 1 Environmental Impact Statement for the study was also withdrawn.
+As the New York and New Jersey Harbor and Tributaries coastal storm risk management feasibility study was not included in the Corps fiscal year 2020 work plan for federal funding, public meetings and engagements have been indefinitely postponed, along with all upcoming milestones and reports.
+Using remaining funds, the study is documenting the status of past work and remaining work as the study is suspended until further federal funds, if any, are made available to resume the study.
+The recently released Notice of Intent (NOI) will be withdrawn.

 The public is invited to submit comments by mail to: